top of page

 When should therapy begin?

-A Certified Orofacial Myologist is qualified in the diagnosis and treatment of tongue-tie and lip-tie.
-This is often overlooked by many other professionals and often a big piece of the puzzle.
 Children as young as 3 years old can benefit from an evaluation to determine the underlying causes of obligate mouth breathing, the presence of a lip- or tongue-tie, delayed speech sound development, and/or harmful sucking habits.
 Based on the evaluation, referrals to other professionals along with immediate recommendations will be made.

 Children, teens, and adults of all ages can benefit from Orofacial Myofunctional therapy programs to achieve lasting results.

-How does Orofacial Myology therapy help?
+How does myofunctional therapy help?

 • Improve stubborn articulation disorders

-• Treat the symptoms contributing to TMD when it is a muscle or habit related issue
+• Treat the symptoms contributing to TMD when it is a muscle or habit-related issue

 • Improve digestive disorders from not chewing properly or swallowing air